zabbix/zabbix/templates/module/process/README.md

 For Zabbix version: 6.2 and higher
 The template to monitor processes by Zabbix that work without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.
+For example, by specifying "zabbix" as macro value, you can monitor all zabbix processes.